 8. An outfit for baby.
 And a carseat, of course, but that can’t fit in your hospital bag.

-10. Insurance info, hospital forms and your ID.
+9. Cash, insurance info, hospital forms, and your ID.
 You won’t get far without them.

-11. A COMFORTABLE maternity outfit for you to go home in.
+11. A cozy maternity gown and a comfortable outfit for you to go home in.
 If you thought you’d leave the hospital no longer looking pregnant, you’re in for a rude awakening.
 You will.
 If you aren’t psyched about the hospital gown, bring a robe or sweatshirt, too, that you can wear during your stay.